hugobloem/stateful_scenes/README.md

 | `cover`        | `position`                               |
 | `media_player` | `volume_level`, `source`                 |
 | `fan`          | `direction`, `oscillating`, `percentage` |

+### Ignore attributes and ignore unavailable
+For some scenes devices may go unavailable or their attributes are not consistent with the scene state.
+In those cases you may wish to activate the ignore attributes and/or ignore unavailable switches.
+The former turns off attribute checking for the attributes in the table above and only checks the state of each entity.
+The latter ignores entities that are unavailable such as when they are unplugged.

 ## Scene configurations